Analyzing the battery lifetime of a remote pain monitoring system

 • should have short text which connects different sections, i.e., should be readable without sudden interruptions in the text flow.

-• The names of the contributing students are shown on the first site.
+• The names of the contributing students are shown on the first page.

 • It is clear whether a value is in dB or linear.